Phoenix officer shoots suspect who brandished knife in store

 When a police officer showed up, the suspect allegedly chased her around the patrol car.
 After continuing to refuse commands to put the knife down, she fired her weapon at him.

-The suspect was transported to a hospital in critical condition.
-His current condition was not immediately known Monday.
+The 55-year-old suspect was transported to a hospital.
+Police said he was listed in stable condition Monday.

-His name has not been released.
-He is described as between 50 and 60 years old.
+His name will be released once he is booked into Maricopa County jail.

 Police say the officer has been with the department for less than a year.